artcast/artcast/README.md

 ------

 The Artcast server is an HTTP server written in Python using the Tornado web framework.
+The server aggregates the values received from Artcast sources, distributing the values to waiting clients.
+We chose to implement the server using Tornado because its asynchronous design should be a good fit for the typical, highly-concurrent Artcast environment, where large numbers of clients make long-running requests.

+Note that when a client makes an HTTP request to the Artcast server, the server doesn't respond immediately with the current value for that Artcast.
+Rather, the server holds the connection open and only responds when the value *changes*.
+This style of communication is widely known as "long polling" or [Comet](http://en.wikipedia.org/wiki/Comet_(programming)).
+We chose this approach to pushing data from the server over more sophisticated technologies (multicasting, websockets) because it can be easily implemented by even the most resource-constrained clients, avoids firewall and network configuration issues, and is close to optimal in terms of network bandwidth.

 Clients
 -------

 An Artcast client is any device or program that can make an HTTP request of the server and display / render / interpret the resulting value.
+We envision that many Artcast clients will be small microcontrollers such as Arduino, Raspberry Pi, or similar.
 A client requests the next available value from an Artcast source by performing an HTTP GET request to the URL http://[server]/artcasts/[key] ... a response to the request is returned by the server as soon as a datum that matches [key] is received from an Artcast source.
 Once a client has received the datum it can make a request for the next value.
-Thus, Artcast clients use long-polling to receive Artcast values as soon as they're available with a minimum of latency and network traffic
+Thus, Artcast clients use long-polling to receive Artcast values as soon as they're available with a minimum of latency and network traffic.

 As with sources, clients can be written with any language or framework, or use existing platforms such as web browsers.